pedjak/openshift-enhancements/enhancements/helm3/console.md

 The charts that would show up in the Developer Catalog will be powered by a [standard](https://helm.sh/docs/topics/chart_repository) Helm chart repository instance.

-In the initial phase, the chart repository would be a served of [redhat-helm-charts](https://redhat-developer.github.io/redhat-helm-charts) public [GitHub repository](https://github.com/redhat-developer/redhat-helm-charts).
+In the initial phase, the chart repository would be served of [redhat-helm-charts](https://redhat-developer.github.io/redhat-helm-charts) public [GitHub repository](https://github.com/redhat-developer/redhat-helm-charts).

 New charts will be added and/or existing curated by submitting PRs against the above mentioned GitHub repository.